Skip links

 The environmental footprint is divided into several categories, each measuring the specific impact of human activities on natural resources:

-Carbon footprint : This represents the amount of carbon dioxide emitted by burning fossil fuels in various activities such as transportation, heating, and electricity generation.
+Carbon footprint : It represents the amount of carbon dioxide emitted by the combustion of fossil fuels in various activities such as transportation, heating and electricity production.
+This footprint is directly linked to greenhouse gas emissions responsible for global warming.
+Reducing the carbon footprint involves adopting renewable energy, improving energy efficiency and reducing dependence on fossil fuels.

 Each category highlights the direct impact of our consumption choices on ecosystems and helps understand the adjustments needed to reduce our overall impact.